 - Membership is open to anyone who supports the purposes and agrees to be bound by these rules any such person can apply to join the association either as a Active Member, Associate Member or Friend of the SUPER CRO.
-Active Membership = free, Associate Membership = \$20.00, Friends of the SUPER CRO = \$50.00 - An Active Member is a person with lived experience of mental distress or trauma background who is involved in actively running the SUPER CRO. - An Associate Member is a person with lived experience of mental distress or trauma background - A Friend is anybody who supports the purpose of the SUPER CRO, however they cannot vote or move a motion at meetings of the SUPER CRO. - 2.
+Active Membership = free, Associate Membership = \$20.00, Friends of the SUPER CRO = \$50.00 - An Active Member is a person with lived experience of mental distress or trauma background who is actively involved in the day to day activities of SUPER CRO. - An Associate Member is a person with lived experience of mental distress or trauma background who does not want to be actively involved in running the SUPER CRO.
+Associate members are eligible to become active members by notifying and receiving confirmation from the Secretary of SUPER CRO - A Friend is anybody who supports the purpose of the SUPER CRO, however they cannot vote or move a motion at meetings of the SUPER CRO. - 2.
 The committee decides the process for receiving and approving or rejecting membership applications. - 3.
 After the committee has approved or rejected a membership application, the committee must write to the applicant within 30 days to tell them whether their application was approved or rejected.
 If an application is rejected, the association does not have to give reasons. - 4.
 The committee can propose to set or change joining fees and membership fees for members.
 Joining and membership fee proposals must be approved by a majority of members voting at a general meeting. - 5.
 Members must pay any membership fee and any unpaid joining fee within one month of being asked.
 If a member does not pay in time, their membership may be suspended by the committee.
 If the member does not pay all amounts owing within six months of their membership being suspended, their membership may be cancelled by the committee. - 6.
 When membership is suspended, a member cannot exercise their members' rights such as voting at a general meeting. - 7.
-A person immediately stops being a member if: - their membership is cancelled under these rules - they resign by writing to the committee; or - they die. - 8.
+A person immediately stops being a member if: - their membership is cancelled under these rules

+- they resign by writing to the committee; or - they die. - 8.
 If a member resigns, the association is not required to refund any joining and membership fees already paid.